HackYourFuture/UsingAPIs/Week3/README.md

 Something like [this extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) will make it easier to work with an API.
 If your request returns JSON, which the API's do, it will format it nicely in your browsers so that you can easily navigate what the API is giving you.

 ## Final product
 The final product (the repository is the product, not just the application) should be something that you can show off on your CV.
 So have a look at our technical assignment guidelines [here](https://github.com/HackYourFuture/ta_guidelines) and our design guidelines [here](https://github.com/HackYourFuture/design_guidelines) to see what it entails.
-By following those guidelines your app AND your code will look great, making it a great thing to show off to employers.
+By following those guidelines your app _and_ your code will look great, making it a great thing to show off to employers.
 You will also get into the habit of doing this with all the technical assignments you will get during your job search.

 ## Planning and deadlines
-There are only 2 deadlines in the project, how you divide your time for the rest is up to you.
+There are only two deadlines for the project; how you divide your time for the rest is up to you.

 ### Deadline 1: Project definition
 By *Thursday 18:00PM CET* (but the earlier the better) you should send a short description of what your app will be as well as the name of the company whose brand/colour palette you will be mimicking to your project mentor.